 - Add the remaining ingredients (except the smoked paprika and toppings) and process until smooth.

 - Transfer to a serving bowl or platter.

-- At this point, you can refrigerate it covered until needed then gussy it up when ready to serve.
+- MAKE AHEAD: At this point, you can refrigerate it covered until needed then gussy it up when ready to serve.